-We target reducing our energy through our energy management plan, which runs until 2020.
+New carbon and energy reduction targets will be announced in the FY21 Annual Report.
 We are grateful to the Energy Efficiency and Conservation Authority (EECA) for their ongoing support in developing our carbon and energy reduction plans.

-In addition, we are exploring new opportunities to increase the efficiency of our existing buildings, as well as ensuring our new developments are as energy efficient and low-carbon as possible.
+In addition, we are exploring new opportunities to increase the efficiency of our existing buildings, as well as ensuring our new developments are as energy efficient and low-carbon as practicable.

 Auckland Airport is committed to transitioning our operational fleet from diesel to electric transmission, which will help improve the air quality of our operational environment and reduce our carbon footprint.